-As is the case with most family law issues, courts will give a lot of weight to any agreements that parents reach regarding child custody.
+As is the case with most family law issues, judges will give a lot of weight to any agreements that parents reach regarding child custody.
 If parents can work together to achieve a fair and proper custody arrangement, the judge will likely adopt it into a court order.
 Working together is the best opportunity for parents to control what happens to their families after a separation or divorce.

 In tough child custody cases—such as those where one parent is claiming that the other is "unfit"—judges might order a child custody evaluation.
 Parents can request a custody evaluation even when a judge doesn't.
 A child custody evaluator can provide information and recommendations that will help the judge decide what's in the child's best interests.

 In nearly every state, maintaining stability for the child is one of the main priorities when judges are deciding custody matters.
 This strong preference for the status quo can make it difficult for parents to modify existing custody orders.
 But judges do understand that changing family circumstances might require updating the current orders.

 Before a judge will consider modifying custody or visitation, the parent who's requesting a change usually must demonstrate that there's been a substantial change in circumstances.
 If the judge agrees to review the case, the parent will also have to show that the existing order no longer serves the child's best interests. when deciding whether to order a modification, the judge will consider the same factors and best-interests standards (discussed above).